aoc/year2016/

 8//! the first integer.
 Then we search for each subsequent integer located at the correct offset of

 9//! minutes and multiply the step by the new integer.
-This preserve the relative offset at each step
+This preserves the relative offset at each step

 10//! in the next search.